matrix-org/matrix.org/content/docs/communities/bridging/_index.md

 updated = "2022-11-18T09:50:00Z"
 +++

-The easiest way to bridge your Matrix community with you Discord one is to rely on the free Discord bridge [provided by t2bot.io](https://t2bot.io/discord/).
+The easiest way to bridge your Matrix community with your Discord one is to rely on the free Discord bridge [provided by t2bot.io](https://t2bot.io/discord/).

 It contains all the instructions about how to bridge your Discord channels with